marjaimate/erlport/README.md

 We will try to simulate a scenario where we have an airport and a bunch of planes trying to land to said airport.
 The airport has a control tower that accepts communication from planes.
 The planes are by default airborne and approaching the airport.

 First they will ask for permission to land.
-If they get a positive response, they should be allowed to commense the landing sequence, then go to the hangar as they finished up their journey.
+If they get a positive response, they should be allowed to commence the landing sequence, then go to the hangar as they finished up their journey.
 If they get a negative response back from the control tower, they stay in air and try again later.

 In our case, the *control tower* is a [gen_server](http://erlang.org/doc/man/gen_server.html), listening and reacting to events.
 It also keeps a state data structure of itself to keep track of the landing strip.
 The server accepts the following messages / calls: